tmlkmcd/AoC-2022/2022/README.md

 Surprised at how quickly this one went down.
 Misread the problem at the start so implemented the solution slightly wrong but the correction was easy to make.
 Part 2 as easy as implementing a sorting function.

+## Day 14

+-Estimated completion time: ~35 minutes

+Given how much the [similar](https://adventofcode.com/2018/day/17) problem put me off a few years ago (especially considering I was doing that year in GoLang), surprised at how quickly this one went down too.
+I must be getting better.